** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 NumberFieldA / 3

-Negation ( # ) - Changes the sign of the number.
-Transfers it from negative to positive or vice versa.
+Negation ( # ) - This operator changes the sign of the number, transferring it from negative to positive or vice versa.

 #(-2)